Royals vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 Royals vs. Yankees: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Salvador Perez and the Kansas City Royals will take the field on Friday at Kauffman Stadium against Carlos Rodon, who starts for the New York Yankees.
-First pitch is set for 8:10 PM ET for the first game of a three-game series.
+Aaron Judge and the New York Yankees will try to get to Steven Cruz when he starts for the Kansas City Royals on Saturday at 7:10 PM ET, in the second game of a three-game series at Kauffman Stadium.

-The favored Yankees have -145 moneyline odds against the underdog Royals, who are listed at +120.
-The total for the matchup is set at 9 runs.
+Oddsmakers list the Yankees as -145 favorites on the moneyline, while giving the underdog Royals +120 moneyline odds.
+The total for the game is set at 9 runs.

 Rep your team with officially licensed Royals gear!
 Head to Fanatics to find jerseys, shirts, and much more.